Hyperfocal Distance, Depth of Field, Circle of Confusion, Diffraction, and Print Size

 If these topics give you a headache, you aren’t alone!
 If you’ve never heard of these terms and they sound like gibberish, you might want to grab a cup of coffee and some ibuprofen.
 Hopefully this article will help explain these concepts better, and more importantly the relationship between them and how one affects the other.

 I shoot a lot of large panoramas that are often a gigapixel or more and are printed extremely large with companies like VAST.
 I’m often asked how I get my images so sharp.
-Some of it is post-production with good noise-reduction and sharpening techniques, but the majority of it is getting as much in critical focus as possible in camera while shooting, and sometimes using focus stacking when critical focus can not be achieved for an entire scene.
+Some of it is post-production with good noise-reduction and sharpening techniques, but the majority of it is getting as much in critical focus as possible in the camera while shooting, and sometimes using focus stacking when critical focus cannot be achieved for an entire scene.
 So, let’s dive in and cover these topics one at a time and see how they interact with each other.

 Depth of Field (DoF)

-This one is easy, and a term you are already probably familiar with.
+This one is easy, and a term you are probably already familiar with.
 For any given aperture and subject distance (where the lens is focused), there is a Depth of Field (DoF) that will be in focus and sharp, and anything outside of it is blurry and out of focus.
 This is not a hard edge of course, objects gradually fall out of focus the further they are from the focus point, so how acceptably in focus and sharp is up to other concepts like the Circle of Confusion (CoC) to define what is acceptably sharp or not the further you get from the focus point—more on that in a moment.

 Your aperture will control your DoF.
 A smaller aperture (stopped down, higher f stop like f/8 to f/13) results in a greater or larger DoF, and a larger aperture (more wide open, lower f stop like f/2.8 to f/4) will result in a shallower depth of field.
 A longer focal length will also result in a shallower depth of field at any given aperture, as will a closer subject.
 For example, a 100mm focal length at f/8 will have a shallower depth of field than a 50mm lens at the same f/8 aperture.
 And both lenses will have a shallower depth of field with a closer subject focused at 4ft than they would with a further away subject focused at 8ft.
-You can see all this with an app like PhotoPills in the DoF module.
+You can see all of this with an app like PhotoPills in the DoF module.
 Experiment with different focal lengths, apertures, and subject distances to see how changing the lens, the aperture, and the subject / focus distance changes the total DoF.
 Portrait photographers typically use 85mm to 135mm with an aperture of f/1.4 to f/5.6 for a very shallow DoF to isolate their subject from the background.
 Landscape photographers typically use 14mm to 35mm at f/8 to f/16 for a greater DoF to get as much of the scene in focus as possible.

 Above is a screenshot from PhotoPills with a 50mm lens @ f/8 on a Nikon D850 focused at 8ft.
 The total DoF is 3ft, 10in with 1ft, 6in in front of the subject acceptably sharp and 2ft, 5in behind the subject.
 Anything closer than 6ft, 6in to the camera will be blurry, and anything further away from the camera than 10ft, 5in will be blurry.
 The important thing to note here is that the focus distance is NOT in the middle of the total DoF, it’s roughly about 1/3 into the DoF, meaning about 1/3 of what is sharp will be in front of your subject or focus point, and 2/3 of what is sharp will be behind it.
 This will be useful information when we get to the next topic on hyperfocal distance.

-The middle section of the above screenshot shows all of this information in pictorial format to make it easy to visualize.
+The middle section of the above screenshot shows all of this information in pictorial format making it easy to visualize.
 On a phone with a smaller display, you can swipe left to right to see those three lower segments; on a tablet with a larger screen you can see all three segments side by side.

 Hyperfocal distance is the closest distance you can focus and still get objects far away at infinity to be acceptably sharp; it is the maximum DoF you can achieve for any given focal length and aperture.
 This is especially useful for landscape photographers where they want a mountain in the distance to be sharp, and still have a foreground object sharp.
 In the above screenshot, for a 50mm lens @ f/8 on a Nikon D850, that magical distance would be 34ft, 4in, where everything half that distance to infinity would be sharp.
 That means anything closer than 17ft, 2in would not be sharp (without focus stacking).
 If you change the focal length and aperture to 24mm @ f/13, the hyperfocal distance becomes much closer at 5ft, where everything half that at 2ft, 6in to infinity becomes sharp.